Best camera phones

 |

 Faster, sharper, and easier to hold, the latest iteration of this camera phone is the complete package.
-Low light performance is the big selling point for this smartphone, with the sensor letting in more light than rival handsets.
+Low-light performance is the big selling point of this smartphone, with the sensor letting in more light than rival handsets.

-Find out which camera we're talking about by logging in or taking a Which? trial.

 |75%